magickatt/ContainerisingLegacyApplicationsTalk/readme.md

 Outcome of this demo is to prove that the [MyBB codebase downloaded from mybb.com](https://mybb.com/download/) will run using the [PHP built-in development web server](https://www.php.net/manual/en/features.commandline.webserver.php).

+### Notes

+Updating to MyBB 1.8.33 (updated in 2023) the relative path to the SQLite database no longer works, so an absolute path needs to be supplied now.

 ### Run

     ./0_local.sh